varnerlab/CHEME-1800-Computing-Book/_build/html/_sources/unit-2-data/trees.md

 Data structures are ways of organizing and storing data in a computer so that it can be accessed and modified efficiently.
 Different data structures are suited to various applications; some are highly specialized for specific tasks.
 Some common examples of data structures that we will discuss include:

 * {ref}`content:references:lda-arrays`: An array is a collection of items stored at contiguous memory locations.
 The items can be of any data type, and each item has a unique index that can be used to access it.
-* {ref}`ontent:references:lda-linked-lists`: A linked list is a linear data structure in which each element is a separate object, connected to the next element by a pointer; linked lists store sequences of items, which can be expanded or contracted as needed.
+* {ref}`content:references:lda-linked-lists`: A linked list is a linear data structure in which each element is a separate object, connected to the next element by a pointer; linked lists store sequences of items, which can be expanded or contracted as needed.
 * {ref}`content:references:lda-stacks`: A stack is a linear data structure that follows the "last-in, first-out" (LIFO) principle.
 This means that the last element added to the stack will be the first one to be removed.
 Stacks are often used to store data temporarily while a program is executing.
 * {ref}`content:references:lda-queues`: A queue is a linear data structure that follows the "first-in, first-out" (FIFO) principle.
 This means that the first element added to the queue will be the first one to be removed.
 Queues are often used to store data that needs to be processed in a specific order or to store data that is being transferred from one place to another.
+* {ref}`content:references:data-structure-hashmap-and-sets`: A hashmap is a data structure that stores key-value pairs, where each key value is unique.
+Sets are similar to hashmaps but only store keys and do not have values associated with them.
 * {ref}`content:references:data-structure-tree`: A tree is a hierarchical data structure in which each node has one or more child nodes.
 Trees are used to store data that has a natural hierarchical structure, such as the structure of a file system or the organization of a company.
 * {ref}`content:references:data-structure-graphs`: A graph is a data structure that consists of a set of vertices (also called nodes) and a set of edges connecting the vertices.
 Graphs are used to represent relationships between objects, and they are often used to model networks.